EdouardHeitzmann/cjpt/README.md

 # Test run for n = 8:
 - Clone this repo onto a directory in the hpc.
 - Make sure you have a working cargo installation.
-- Without setting any environment variables, execute `cargo run --release -- ../data/pre_ref_compat_inputs8.npz`
+- Without setting any environment variables, execute `cargo run --release --bin matcher -- ../data/pre_ref_compat_inputs8.npz`
 - Within a minute the script should print out the correct number (187,497,290,034).

 # Running n = 10: